jwodder/gamdam/README.rst

 ``path``
     *(required)* A relative path where the contents of the URL should be saved.
+    If an entry with a given path is encountered while another entry with the same path is being downloaded, the later entry is discarded, and a warning is emitted.

-    If a file already exists at this path, ``git-annex`` will try to register the URL as an additional location for the file, failing if the resource at the URL is not the same size as the extant file.
+    If a file already exists at a given path, ``git-annex`` will try to register the URL as an additional location for the file, failing if the resource at the URL is not the same size as the extant file.

 ``metadata``
     A collection of metadata in the form used by ``git-annex metadata``, i.e.,